smart-data-models/data-models/guidelines.md

     those attributes **must NOT be included into the definition of the data model** (spec.md and \*schema.*) but they can appear in the payloads of the examples included.

+## Numbers

+-   When a value is a number, when relevant include range limits if they exist.
+Otherwise do not do it.

 ## Units

 -   Define a default unit for magnitudes.
 Normally it will be the unit as stated